 It is LHM' policy not to have paid staff on the management committee.
-The term of office of the Committee is one year.
+The term of office of the Committee is two years with effect from 2022.
 The Treasurer may be re-elected to the same post for a maximum term of four years.
-For the other committee members, the maximum term and their re-appointment will be in accordance with the provisions of the Code of Governance for Charities & Institutions of Public Character (IPCs).
+For the other committee members, the maximum term and their reappointment will be in accordance with the provisions of the Code of Governance for Charities & Institutions of Public Character (IPCs).